dingcycle/erine.email/README.md

 ## Add your first user

-So that your server forwards `something.user@domain` to your real email address, you'll have to fill the `Users` table of the `spameater` database.
+So that your server forwards `something.user@domain` to your real email address, you'll have to fill the `user` table of the `spameater` database.
-At least the `Username` and `Email` columns.
+At least the `username` and `mailAddress` columns.
 You can do it manually with a MySQL client, but the nice way should be to have a website for it and to read the interesting statistics of the `disposableMailAddress` and `message` tables (coming soon).